An Annual Harvest Picnic

 This event could become the culmination of a week-long, city-wide fall Foodtopia event that many have been envisioning as the replacement for Bele Chere.
 I actually thought of calling this community meal Bele SHARE.
 But in talking to others, it became apparent that this would engender confusion and mixed feelings.

 I first got the idea for a community meal in August of 2013.
 At a potluck at Ashevillage Institute, I met a man from Turkey who described a giant outdoor dinner that had just taken place in Istanbul.
 It’s traditional in Middle Eastern countries to mark the end of Ramadan with a shared meal in the street, called the iftar.
 I went online and found the above image and a couple others:

-The next morning, I was at an Asheville CVB planning meeting.
+The next morning, I was at an Asheville tourism board planning meeting.
 I asked, why not do this in Asheville?
 Let’s have a big community picnic.
 Nothing for sale; free admission.
 Just sharing.
 What could be more appropriate at harvest time than a giant shared meal?
-What better way to illustrate “Foodtopia?”
-A key aspect of utopian societies is sharing.
-Showing that we can share freely is a way to highlight Asheville’s natural abundance and hospitality.

 There are many examples of similar events.
 In 2009, one municipality in Istanbul served 15,000 people: see video here.
 The following year, they attempted to break a world record with 40,000 people.